 Irrawaddy Myitsone Dam

-Update: In a huge success for civil society groups in Burma, China and internationally, the Burmese government on September 30, 2011, decided to suspend the Myitsone Dam until 2015
+In a huge success for civil society groups in Burma, China and internationally, the Burmese government on September 30, 2011, decided to suspend the Myitsone Dam until 2015.
+This suspension then prompted a reassessment of the Chinese overseas dam industry in a shift towards more inclusive governance.

-China Power Investment plans to build a second Three Gorges Project for China – this time in Burma.
-The Myitsone mega-dam project on the headwaters of the Irrawaddy River will export 90% of its electricity to China.
-The Myitsone project is part of a seven-dam cascade that represents a USD$20 billion investment by China.
+China Power Investment had hoped to build a second Three Gorges Project for China – this time in Burma.
+The Myitsone mega-dam project on the headwaters of the Irrawaddy River, once completed, would have exported 90% of its electricity to China.
+The Myitsone project is part of a seven-dam cascade that represents a USD$20 billion investment by China, with project funding from China Export Import Bank.
 However, there are serious doubts about the quality and independence of the Environmental Impact Assessment for this mega-dam project, as well as concerns regarding the resettlement process and the role of the project in exacerbating the long-standing conflict between the ethnic Kachin people and the military government.

-Burma does not have any environmental protection laws and much less study and planning has been conducted for the Myitsone project compared to the Three Gorges Project.
+At the time of project planning, Burma did not have any environmental protection laws and much less study and planning has been conducted for the Myitsone project compared to the Three Gorges Project.
 While the developers have committed to studying the downstream impacts on the rich and vital Irrawaddy River delta during the project construction period, it may not be enough to save the communities and ecosystems that depend on this critical river system.

 Chinese dam building on Burma's national heritage